When things don't quite go according to plan

 If the company is an ABTA Member, we can help with your holiday complaint.
 Check our Find a Member section to see if you have booked with an ABTA Member.

-If the company is not an ABTA Member, unfortunately you can’t register the complaint on our website.
+If the company is not an ABTA Member, unfortunately you can’t register your complaint with us.
 You’ll need to ask the company what procedures they have for complaints.
-You can also seek further help from Citizens Advice Bureau.
+You can also contact the Citizens Advice Service for further help.

 - If you have a complaint about an airline, please follow steps 1 and 2 below.
 If you still can’t resolve the dispute, please contact the Civil Aviation Authority (CAA).

 Before you make a complaint, please see our Help section, you’ll find a wealth of information which might help you.